 The importance of learning Black history year-round

-It’s important that black children but really ALL children learn that the history of Black people didn’t begin in bondage in America but on the continent of Africa.
+It’s important that Black children but really ALL children that the history of Black people didn’t begin in bondage in America but on the continent of Africa.
 As people of African descent, we need to understand the beautiful, rich history of Africa.
 My children and I have enjoyed learning about people like Mansa Musa, Queen Nzinga, Hatshepsut, and Shaka Zulu.

 Learning history from the perspective of people that look like us helps us connect with history in a more personal way.
 It gives us pride and inspires us.
 It also gives us a greater appreciation for the sacrifices made by our ancestors in their fight for the civil rights that we enjoy today.

 Studying Black history year-round is also important because it provides context for how we got to where we are today and a deeper understanding of the issues we still face in this country.
 Many of our present cultural and political issues are not new but rather are unresolved issues from the past.
 It’s important for children to understand that while progress has been made, we are still very much fighting for equal rights, equal protection, and full humanity.